Data Highlights Summer 2025

 Annual Reports

-The following reports contain comprehensive analyses of each round of Affordable Materials Grants including student savings, learning and retention outcomes, and student perceptions of OER.
+In 2014, ALG did not have data dashboards.
+Instead, the following annual reports contained comprehensive analyses of each round of Affordable Materials Grants including student savings, learning and retention outcomes, and student perceptions of OER.
+Access these legacy documents here:

 - 2022 Annual Report